ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 === CT Scan Shape and Voxel Sizes

-\[???\]
 The size of the voxels varies between CT scans and typically are not cubes.
 The row and column dimensions usually have voxel sizes that are equal, and the index dimension has a larger value, but other ratios can exist.
-Understanding these details can help in interpreting the results visually.

 === Converting Between Millimeters and Voxel Addresses

 Converting between patient coordinates in millimeters and (I,R,C) array coordinates, we define some utility code to assist with the conversion.
-Flipping the axes is encoded in a $3 times 3$ matrix returned as a tuple from the ct_mhd.
+Flipping the axes is encoded in a $3 times 3$ matrix.
 The metadata we need to convert from patient coordinates to array coordinates is contained in the MetaIO file alongside the CT data itself.

 In CT scan images of patients with lung nodules, most of the data is not relevant to the nodule (up to 99.9999%).
 To extract the nods, an area around each candidate will be extracted, so the model can focus on one candidate at a time.

 The implementation involves building a dataset by subclassing PyTorch Dataset.
 The LunaDataset class flattens a CT's nodules into a single collection.
-The implementation of this class requires two methods: firdt method returns the number of samples in the dataset, whereas the second returns a sample data needed to train (or validate).
+The implementation of this class requires two methods: the first method returns the number of samples in the dataset, whereas the second returns a sample data needed to train (or validate).

 === Constructing our dataset
 ==== Training/validation split

 We are going to divide the samples into a training set and a validation set.

-We can create two `Dataset` instances to ensure there is strict segregation between our training data and our validation data, depending on the task at hand.
-We should ensures a consistent sorted order, which helps with the segregation.
+We can create two `Dataset` instances to ensure there is strict segregation between our training data and our validation data,

-The training set should not provide unfair hints about the validation set that wouldn't be true for real-world data.

-=== Rendering the data

-To render the data pertaining to CT and nodule slices.
-The data rendering process helps in getting an intuitive sense of what the data inputs look like.
-It also facilitates issue investigation by quickly identifying unusual samples or those that have problems.
-Effective data rendering is helpful in gaining familiarity with the data and in modifying it to tackle complex projects.

 === Conclusion

 This chapter helped us transform raw data into tensors using PyTorch.
 These design decisions including input size, caching structure and partitioning of training and validation sets have a significant impact on the success or failure of our overall project.
 Therefore, revisiting these decisions later on while working on our projects is advised.
 We are now set to implement a model and a training loop in the next chapter.